tonyedwardspz/tonyedwardspz/_posts/2015/2015-01-29-tutorial-offline-todo-list-web-application-part-1.md

 ## Project setup

 First things first, we need to set up our project.
 Create a folder called todo and open this within your text editor.
 We need three files for this application, index.html, style.css and script.js.
-Go ahead and create those (or [download the starter files here](http://purelywebdesign.co.uk/wp-content/uploads/2015/01/todo.zip "Todo list start point")), open `index.html` and add the following code.
+Go ahead and create those, open `index.html` and add the following code.

 <pre data-language="html"><code>&lt;!DOCTYPE html&gt;
 &lt;html&gt;